TheOdinProject/curriculum/CONTRIBUTING.md

 It's important that you look through any open issues or PRs in a repo before attempting to submit a new issue or work on a change, regardless of the complexity.
 This will help avoid any duplicates from being made, as well as prevent more than one person working on the same thing at the same time.

-If your proposal already exists in an open issue or PR, but you feel therer are details missing, comment on the issue/PR to let those involved know of those missing details.
+If your proposal already exists in an open issue or PR, but you feel there are details missing, comment on the issue/PR to let those involved know of those missing details.

 ### Being Assigned an Issue